jakezatecky/d3-funnel/README.md

 # D3 Funnel

 A JavaScript library for rendering funnel charts using the D3.js library.
+Inspired by smilli/d3-funnel-charts.

 # Usage